vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### Setup your local k8s cluster with KinD

-Create your cluster using the the config yaml from the repo above.
+Create your cluster using the config yaml from the repo above.
 ```
 kind create cluster --config=./deploy/kind/cluster.yml
 ```